pengstem/EasyChat/README.md

 ## 📝 License

-This project is available for personal use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.